What is perfectionism paralysis? A working definition

 You probably started with something reasonable.
 High standards.
 Attention to detail.
 The desire to do good work.
 But somewhere, the equation shifted.
 The standard became not just “do this well” but “do this perfectly or don’t do it at all.”
 Perfect or worthless.
 There’s no middle ground.

 This isn’t healthy ambition.
 Healthy ambition says: “I want to do excellent work and I’m willing to do it imperfectly to get it done.”
 Perfectionism says: “My work must be flawless or I have failed.”
-Frost’s multidimensional research on perfectionism confirms this distinction – the pathological version isn’t higher standards, it’s the catastrophic interpretation of falling short of them [1].
+Frost’s multidimensional model of perfectionism confirms this distinction – the pathological version isn’t higher standards, it’s the catastrophic interpretation of falling short of them [1].
 One drives achievement.
 The other stops it cold.

 And the pattern is becoming more common – a meta-analysis of over 41,000 college students found that perfectionism has increased significantly across generations [7].